-- Exhaust Filter XX% Full Safely Drive at Highway Speeds to Remedy - This message will be displayed on the Electronic Vehicle Information Center (EVIC) if the exhaust particulate filter reaches 80% of its maximum storage capacity.
-Under conditions of exclusive short duration and low speed driving cycles, your diesel engine and exhaust after-treatment system may never reach the conditions required to cleanse the filter to remove the trapped PM.
-If this occurs, the "Exhaust Filter XX% Full Safely Drive at Highway Speeds to Remedy" message will be displayed in the EVIC.
-If this message is displayed, you will hear one chime to assist in alerting you of this condition.
-By simply driving your vehicle at highway speeds for up to 20 minutes, you can remedy the condition in the particulate filter system and allow your diesel engine and exhaust after-treatment system to cleanse the filter to remove the trapped PM and restore the system to normal operating condition. - Exhaust System Regeneration In Process Exhaust Filter XX% Full - This message indicates that the Diesel Particulate Filter (DPF) is self-cleaning.
-Maintain your current driving condition until regeneration is completed. - Exhaust System Regeneration Completed This 3 message indicates that the Diesel Particulate Filter (DPF) self-cleaning is completed.
+Exhaust System Regeneration Required Now - - "Exhaust Filter XX% Full Safely Drive at Highway Speeds to Remedy" will be displayed in the Cluster if the exhaust particulate filter reaches 80% of its maximum storage capacity.
+Under conditions of exclusive

+- short duration and low speed driving cycles, your Cummins® diesel engine and exhaust after-treatment system may never reach the conditions required to remove the trapped PM.
+If this occurs, the "Exhaust Filter XX% Full Safely Drive at Highway Speeds to Remedy" message will be displayed in the DID.
+If this message is displayed, you will hear one chime to assist in alerting you of this condition - By simply driving your vehicle at highway speeds for as little as 45 minutes, you can remedy the condition in the particulate filter system and allow your Cummins® diesel engine and exhaust after-treatment system to remove the trapped PM and restore the system to normal operating condition. - Exhaust System Regeneration In Process Exhaust Filter XX% Full Indicates that the Diesel Particulate Filter (DPF) is self-cleaning.
+Maintain your current driving condition until regeneration is completed.

+- Exhaust System Regeneration Completed This message indicates that the Diesel Particulate Filter (DPF) self-cleaning is completed.
 If this message is displayed, you will hear one chime to assist in alerting you of this condition. - Exhaust Service Required See Dealer Now This messages indicates regeneration has been disabled due to a system malfunction.
 At this point the engine Powertrain Control Module (PCM) will register a fault code, the instrument panel will display a MIL light.